Introduction to acting

 When I've finished, what course can I do next?

-Enrol onto Acting: beginners, Acting for fun or an improvers course depending on previous experience and your level of confidence.
+Enrol onto Acting: beginners, Acting for fun or an improvers course if you have previous experience and your level of confidence is high.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.